turbot/steampipe-plugin-zendesk/docs/index.md

 display_name: "Zendesk"
 name: "zendesk"
 description: "Steampipe plugin for querying Tickets, Users and other resources."
-social_about: Use SQL to query tickets, users and more from Zendesk.
+og_description: "Use SQL to query tickets, users and more from Zendesk.
 Open source CLI.
-No DB required.
+No DB required."
-social_preview: "/images/plugins/turbot/zendesk-social-graphic.png"
+og_image: "/images/plugins/turbot/zendesk-social-graphic.png"
 ---

 # Zendesk + Turbot